CodingIsaac/cybersecurity_fundamentals/MitreAttackChallenges.md

     <p>To address these challenges, organizations can adopt the following solutions:</p>

 <h3>1.
 Simplify the Approach</h3>
-    <p>Focus initially on the most relevant tactics and techniques based on the organization’s security posture, then gradually expand usage as familiarity grows.</p>
+    <p>It is better to focus initially on the most relevant tactics and techniques based on the organization’s security posture, then gradually expand usage as familiarity grows.</p>

 <h3>2.
 Leverage Free Tools</h3>
-    <p>Utilize open-source tools like ATT&CK Navigator or Caldera to integrate the framework at minimal cost, making it accessible to smaller organizations.</p>
+    <p>For the time being until the organization has sufficient resources, utilize open-source tools like ATT&CK Navigator or Caldera to integrate the framework at minimal cost, making it accessible to smaller organizations.</p>

 <h3>3.
 Vendor Support</h3>
     <p>Collaborate with vendors that natively support the MITRE ATT&CK framework, streamlining the integration process.</p>